Rashtrakuta Empire: Religion

 The Rashtrakuta kings supported the popular religions of the day in the traditional spirit of religious tolerance.
 Scholars have offered various arguments regarding which specific religion the Rashtrakutas favoured, basing their evidence on inscriptions, coins and contemporary literature.
-Some claim the Rashtrakutas were inclined towards Jainism since many of the scholars who flourished in their courts and wrote in Sanskrit, Kannada and a few in Apabhramsha and Prakrit were Jains.
+Some claim the Rashtrakutas were inclined towards Jainism since many of the scholars who flourished in their courts and wrote in Sanskrit, Kannada, and a few in Apabhramsha and Prakrit were Jains.
 The Rashtrakutas built well-known Jain temples at locations such as Lokapura in Bagalkot district and their loyal feudatory, the Western Ganga Dynasty, built Jain monuments at Shravanabelagola and Kambadahalli.
-Scholars have suggested that Jainism was a principal religion at the very heart of the empire, modern Karnataka, accounting for more than 30% of the population and dominating the culture of the region.
-King Amoghavarsha I was a disciple of the Jain acharya Jinasena and wrote in his religious writing, Prashnottara Ratnamalika, "having bowed to Varaddhamana (Mahavira), I write Prashnottara Ratnamalika".
+Scholars have suggested that Jainism was a principal religion at the very heart of the empire in modern Karnataka, and accounted for more than 30% of the population and dominating the culture of the region.
+Numerous Jain monks flourished during the rule of the Rashtrakutas, including Aryanandi, Virasena, Jinasena, Gunasena, Gunabhadra, and Lokasena, who served as gurus in the Rashtrakuta court.
+Under their patronage, numerous Kannada, Sanskrit Jain texts were composed, including the Dhavala, Adi Purana, and Mahapurana.
+King Amoghavarsha was a disciple of the Jain acharya Jinasena and wrote in his religious writing, Prashnottara Ratnamalika, "having bowed to Vardhamana (Mahavira), He is also credited with composing "Kavirajamarga" along with his guru.
 The mathematician Mahaviracharya wrote in his Ganita Sarasangraha, "The subjects under Amoghavarsha are happy and the land yields plenty of grain.
 May the kingdom of King Nripatunga Amoghavarsha, follower of Jainism ever increase far and wide."
-Amoghavarsha may have taken up Jainism in his old age.
+The Jain Monk Kumudendu Muni, in his writing "Siribhoovalaya", claims to be the guru of Amoghavarsha and the vassal Ganga king Shivamara II.
+According to historian Altekar, Amoghavarsha was so deeply moved by a sense of renunciation (vairagya) he handed over the kingdom to Krishna II and spent his final days with Acharya Jinasena.
+It is also suggested that he may have even become a monk and ultimately taken Sallekhana (ritual fasting unto death), and the last king of the dynasty Indra IV, renounced royal life and became a Jain monk and performed Sallekhana at Shravanabelagola on 20 March 982 CE.
+With Indra IV’s death, the main line of the Rashtrakuta dynasty came to an end.
+However, their familial descendants, such as the Shilaharas and Rattas, continued the legacy of patronizing Jainism.